Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - One argument per line if needed.
 - One parameter per line if declaration is long.
-- Do not allow multi-line constructor initializers (not applicable to C).
-- Do not apply C++ inheritance list rules.
 - Do not force all arguments onto next lines.
-- Do not force initializers or constructor parameters onto new lines.

 ### G. Brace Wrapping